chenyukunJoshHub/fileDroppa/README.md

 1. (uploadFiles)?:EventEmitter - function that will be called when "uploadFiles" event will be fired from parent component
 2. (removeAllFiles)?:EventEmitter - function that will be called when "removeAllFiles" event will be fired from parent component
+2. (notifyFilesUpdated)?:EventEmitter - function callback which will be called with array of files when the list is changed via remove file or some file will be uploaded

 ### Contributors